Introduction: Blooms: Phi-Based Strobe Animated Sculptures

 Step 5: Technical and Sourcing Info for Creating a Bloom Animator

-A selection of different blooms are available at Shapeways, a 3D printing service.
+You can obtain a 3D print of a bloom at Shapeways, a 3D printing service.

 For a quick-and-dirty prototype, you can try using a power drill, which is what I did (see annotated photo above).
 I controlled the speed by attaching a C-clamp to the trigger.
 It's noisy and difficult to control, but it can get you started.